Use these free printable bell ringers to jumpstart your middle and high school students into learning mode.

 - Have students respond in response journals.

-- Ask orally the bell ringer questions, and discuss as a class.
+- Ask orally the bell ringer questions, and discuss them as a class.

 - Use an interactive whiteboard to have students contribute answers.